 In order to fund his ongoing lavish lifestyle, Jackson took out a $380 million loan against the value of his music catalogue.
 The pop star was notoriously naïve when it came to his finances and he had an over inflated sense of his new worth.
 Towards the end of his life, he entered a tailspin of financial transactions with banks, hedge funds and other shady characters in an attempt to maintain his lifestyle while staging a professional and financial comeback.
 Before his death, Michael had spent through the entire $380 million loan and had little hope of making the interest payments, let alone paying back the principal.
 This debt is the main reason Michael was forced to stage the comeback tour "This Is It" which arguably was the cause of his death.

-In the years after his death, Michael Jackson's executors have staged an aggressive financial come back.
-One of their primary goals was to return the estate to solvency so they did not have to sell his prized music portfolio.
-Michael's will expressly left 40% of his assets to his three children, to be split evenly.
-Another 20% was left to various children's charities and the final 40% was left to suport his mother Katherine.
-Upon Katherine's death, that 40% balance goes to Michael's kids.
+Ironically, dying was probably the best thing that ever happened to Michael's finances.
+In the years since he died on June 25, 2009 he has consistently been the highest-earning dead celebrity on the planet.
 Beginning almost right after Michael's death, his executors moved to shore up the pop star's finances.
-They immediately sold Michael's future music rights to Sony for $250 million, which is technically the largest record deal in history.
+They immediately sold Michael's future music rights to Sony for $250 million, which at the time was the largest record deal in history.
 His lawyers also combed through thousands of hours of personal home video from the last year of his life to produce a movie called "This Is It" which was released in theaters around the world.
 To date, the film has made over $500 million.
 After the success of the movie and the record contract, many other endorsers came calling.
-Pepsi struck a deal to licenses Michael's image.
-Cirque du Solei has produced two Las Vegas shows around his music and image.
+Pepsi struck a deal to license Michael's image.
+Cirque du Solei produced two Las Vegas shows around his music and image.
 Jackson's estate is 50/50 partners with the Cirque du Solei on both shows.
 Furthermore, Michael Jackson left tens of thousands of personal items and memorabilia which are being stored in three giant warehouses in Southern California.
 The items are to be stored until all three of his children reach 18, at which time they can decide what they wish to keep and what can be auctioned off.
-This will occur in the year 2020.